· ·

 Lessons from the Field: My Lived Experience

-Building your own website is incredibly rewarding.
-It’s easy to get stuck trying to achieve absolute perfection before launching.
+Building your own website is incredibly rewarding, but it’s easy to get stuck trying to achieve perfection.
 When I left the corporate world to start Black Diamond Marketing Solutions, I had to overcome the paralysis of choice myself.
-I spent too much time staring at a blank screen, trying to figure out which simple, clean design was the perfect design.
+I spent too much time staring at a blank screen, trying to figure out which “clean” design was perfect.

-My time building websites for customers and focusing intensely on discoverability taught me something important.
-Launching a good, functional site is always better than perfecting a great one that never sees the light of day.
-I focused on making my own agency site a lead generation engine, optimized aggressively for clicks and leads, and used the exact principles I learned while driving customer traffic at Amazon.
-One mild contradiction I learned is this: while a great design is important, the most impactful work happens after the site is live and collecting real user data.
-That’s when you monitor, you adjust the CTAs, and you rewrite sections based on real user behavior.
-I know this intimately from years of analyzing detailed data feeds.
+My time building websites for customers taught me that launching a good, functional site is always better than perfecting a great one that never sees the light of day.
+The most impactful work happens after the site is live and collecting real data.
+That’s when you monitor behavior and adjust your CTAs.

 Actionable Steps: From Launch to Lead Generation